Manhattan’s smallest apartments are fueling big gains in rents.

 The median rent in the borough jumped 8.9 percent last month to $3,375, according to a report Thursday by appraiser Miller Samuel Inc. and brokerage Douglas Elliman Real Estate.
 Costs for studio apartments climbed 10 percent to a median $2,351, while rents for one-bedrooms rose 9.4 percent to $3,400, both the highest in more than seven years of record-keeping.

 New York’s smaller apartments are luring new tenants entering an improving job market in the city, as well as those who can’t afford bigger homes.
-Would-be buyers who have been shut out of owning because of high prices and tight credit are also lingering as renters.
+Would-be buyers who have been shut out of owning because of high prices and tight credit are also lingering as renters of studio apartment options.

 “The studio and one-bedroom market is the more common jumping-off point for first-time buyers,” said Jonathan Miller, president of Miller Samuel and a Bloomberg View contributor.
 Rents are rising “because of the logjam that has been created by people who have either been priced out of the purchase market or don’t qualify for a mortgage.”